 Appears In:

-Deaths due to firearm injury of any intent (unintentional, suicide, homicide, or undetermined) per 100,000 females ages 20-44
+Number of deaths due to firearm injury of any intent (unintentional, suicide, homicide or undetermined) per 100,000 females ages 20-44

-Definition: Deaths due to firearm injury of any intent (unintentional, suicide, homicide, or undetermined) per 100,000 females ages 20-44
+Definition: Number of deaths due to firearm injury of any intent (unintentional, suicide, homicide or undetermined) per 100,000 females ages 20-44

 Firearm violence is a serious and deadly public health issue, especially for women.
-Women in the United States are 21 times more likely to die by firearm compared with women in other developed countries.
-In 2020, there were 45,222 firearm-related deaths in the United States, a 35% increase from 2019.
+Women in the United States are nearly 20 times more likely to die by firearm compared with women in other high-income countries.
+Between 2010 and 2021, firearm deaths among U.S. females increased 71%.

-More than half of all female homicides are related to intimate partner violence, and approximately 10% of women killed by an intimate partner experienced violence in the month preceding their death.
-Women are 5 times more likely to die if their abuser has access to a gun.
-Similarly, suicide rates are higher among women who live with a person who owns a gun compared with women who live with a person who never owned a gun.
+One study found that more than half of all female homicides are related to intimate partner violence, and approximately 10% of women killed by an intimate partner experienced violence in the month preceding their death.
+Women are five times more likely to die if their abuser has access to a gun.
+Similarly, suicide rates are higher among women who live with a person who owns a gun.

-Firearm deaths are preventable, and there is a lot that can be done at the individual, community, and policy levels to reduce the firearm death rate.
+Firearm deaths are preventable; efforts at the individual, community and policy levels can reduce the firearm death rate.

-It is safest not to keep any guns in the home at all, but there are other steps gun owners can take to improve household gun safety, like:
+It is safest not to keep any guns in the home, but there are steps gun owners can take to improve household gun safety, like:

-Targeting intimate partner violence, which contributes significantly to firearms deaths among women, is also necessary.
+Targeting intimate partner violence, which contributes significantly to firearm deaths among women, is also necessary.
 Strategies to prevent intimate partner violence include:

 Healthy People 2030 has several violence prevention objectives related to firearms, including: